 - Weight8.75 pounds

-A spin mop and bucket that focuses on the comfort of the user, the Wringer Bucket Set from HAPINNEX comes with an ergonomic handle, splash-guard wringer basket and a self-balanced bucket which requires no pedal movement- cutting down on the likelihood of leaks and problems with mechanism components.
+A spin mop that focuses on the comfort of the user, this model from HAPINNEX comes with an ergonomic handle, splash-guard wringer basket, and a self-balanced bucket which requires no pedal movement- cutting down on the likelihood of leaks and problems with mechanical components.

 The entire system clicks into place easily and you can replace the mop head with different designs, depending on what type of cleaning you’re doing, including a duster and rounded refills.
 The head itself is only flexible by 180 degrees, but this is counteracted with a 360-degree mop handle which can assist you in getting to those hard-to-reach areas.